Procedure: Honorary degrees

 - The Division of Student Administration is responsible for arranging the conferral of all honorary degrees.

-- The conferral of an honorary degree is to be at such time and place as are convenient to both the University and the recipient.
+- The conferral of an honorary degree will take place at the University at a time convenient to both the University and the recipient.
+Only in exceptional circumstances may the conferral occur at a place other than the University.

 Revocation of award and title